-The values shown at the lower left of the screen are the manually set datums referenced to the machine datum.
-They cannot be changed in the menu.
+The values shown at the top right of the screen define the currently active datum.
+The datum can have been set manually or can have been activated from the preset table.
+The datum cannot be changed in the screen menu.